 If you're sensitive to smells and notice a “new car smell” coming from the mattress, this is normal.
 Your product is a brand new mattress and may have a smell similar to that of a new car.
 This will fade over time.
 You may wish to unzip your center and/or top panels and let your mattress air out during the day when it’s not in use.
 After a few days, the “new car smell” will dissipate.

 Disconnect your air control unit from your surge protector.
 Wait for 30 seconds and plug your air control unit back into the surge protector.
-Then follow the same steps as listed above on: “One side of mattress is losing air throughout the night.”
+Then follow the same steps as listed above.

 Some slight fluctuations in your sleep setting are normal.
 For accuracy, always set your sleep setting while you are lying in bed.
 Temperature changes and atmospheric changes may slightly affect your sleep setting.

 Make sure you have power to your surge protector and to your air control unit system.
 Check to see if the surge protector is plugged into an outlet that has power and not connected to an on/off wall switch.
 If the electrical outlet is controlled by a switch, make sure the switch is in the ON position.
-To verify that your air control unit system has power, the hand control units must be plugged into the air control unit system.
-Once under power, the hand controls will turn on.
-If the air control unit system still does not turn on, please contact customer service by calling: 888-694-4088 ext.
-2.
+To verify that your air control unit system has power, the Remote control units must be plugged into the air control unit system.
+Once under power, the Remote controls will turn on.
+If the air control unit system still does not turn on, please contact customer service department.

 Check all hoses from the air control unit to the mattress air chambers for any kinks, twists, or other airflow restrictions.
 Disconnect each fitting and examine the black O-ring for any damage.
 Lubricate with a non-petroleum based lubricant like mineral oil or vegetable oil (DO NOT USE VASELINE).
 Reconnect the fittings and make sure you hear a “click” sound when the fitting is secured.